OrangeSpyderMan/inkplate10-weather-cal/README.md

 - `calendar.url` - the hostname or IP address of your server which the client will attempt to download the image from.
 Do not use `localhost` here unless the server is running on the Inkplate itself.
 - `calendar.refresh_interval` - how often you want the device to wake up and check for a new image.
 - `ntp.timezone` - the timezone you live in (in "Olson" format), otherwise the client might not wake at the expected time.
+- `mqtt_logger.broker` - the MQTT broker reachable from the Inkplate when remote diagnostics are enabled.

 See the [server](/server) for info on server setup.